 Authomate technologies for injecting credentials into website login pages involve StrongPass powered browser extensions and add-ons.
 For applications that require credential injection but aren't web browsers, we have StrongPass AppConnect.
-AppConnect enables StrongPass capabilities for Outlook, VPN clients, and a host of other Windows based applications that require a user to enter credentials.
+AppConnect enables StrongPass capabilities for Outlook, WinZip, iTunes, VPN clients, and a host of other Windows and Mac based applications that require a user to enter credentials.
 Using StrongPass AppConnect along with the StrongPass Teams app lets users store their application credentials in the app and log into these applications easily and securely.
 StrongPass AppConnect is a TeamsPlus feature.
 For information on how StrongPass AppConnect works click here.

 The following Windows operating systems are supported:

 - 32/64 bit Windows 7, 8.1, and 10

 - 32/64 bit Windows Server 2008, 2012, 2016, and 2019

 - 7Zip (open source file archiver)

 - Opening a password protected zip file directly in windows File Explorer

 - AnyConnect (Cisco's VPN client)

 - FortiClient (Fortigate's VPN client)

 - OneDrive (Microsoft's login to its cloud repository)